-With momentum to build I-73 growing, a redone shopping center at the mouth of S.C.
+With momentum to build I-73 growing, a renewed shopping center at the mouth of S.C.
 22 could wind up being the first thing many see of the Myrtle Beach area.
 And DDC Engineers’ Mike Wooten said the project he presented to Horry County Planning Commission would be a fine welcome to the town.

 “This will truly be the gateway to Myrtle Beach,” Wooten said.

 The project could decide the future of the Myrtle Beach Mall, converting it to a place to both shop and sleep, pending approval from planning officials.
 On Thursday, the Horry County Planning Commission voted to give the project a favorable recommendation to County Council.

 While the plans were originally presented to the commission in December, the project was deferred while DDC Engineers made some updates regarding signage, noise and lighting issues.
 While the plans changed slightly, the overall goal of giving the site a new life remained.

 Sign Up and Save

 Get six months of free digital access to The Sun News